elsa-wanderlust/vinted/README.md

 - PUBLISH A NEW OFFER
    "/offer/publish"
    as post
-   parameters as XXX
+   parameters as BODY
-  uses a middle 'isAuthenticated'
+  uses a middleware 'isAuthenticated'
   &nbsp;
 - MODIFY AN OFFER
   "/offer/update"
   as put
-  parameters as XXX
+  parameters as BODY
-  uses a middle 'isAuthenticated'
+  uses a middleware 'isAuthenticated'
    &nbsp;
 - DISPLAY OFFER, FILTERING AND SORTING
   "/offers"
   as get
-  parameters as XXX
+  parameters as QUERY
   &nbsp;
 - RETURNS OFFER, USING ID PROVIDED IN PARAMS
   "/offer/:id"
   as get
+  parameter as PARAMS
+- HANDLES PAYMENT
+  "/payment"
+  as post
-  parameter as params
+  parameter as BODY
+  uses a middleware 'isAuthenticated'

 ## USER ROUTES: